Voudi/AlphaChannel/README.md

 # AlphaChannel
-Play videos on in-game screens.
+Dalamud plugin for playing stuff on in-game screens.

 Originally forked from [Browsingway](https://github.com/Styr1x/Browsingway) by Styr1x — since rewritten from the ground up.